-We hope you will read the full report (by clicking on the cover above), not only for what it specifically reveals but also for the methods and analytic approach used by the South Los Angeles Homelessness Prevention and Intervention Collaborative.
+We hope you will read the full report (by clicking on the link above), not only for what it specifically reveals but also for the methods and analytic approach used by the South Los Angeles Homelessness Prevention and Intervention Collaborative.
 This model can be used to understand and begin to address a wide range of problems, wherever human rights are a concern.
 As stated in the report, “Combining the treetops of international declarations and human rights law with grassroots advocacy and know-how, a South Los Angeles Human Rights Approach to Health can be transformative.”

 We would like to draw particular attention to a novel advocacy tool, the South Los Angeles Declaration of Health and Human Rights.
 It is exciting to imagine human rights declarations coming from communities around the United States – indeed around the world – as they will come from South Los Angeles.

 Rishi Manchanda, MD, MPH and Evan Lyon, MD

 This report is the product of a unique South Los Angeles-based coalition of health service providers, community health workers/promotoras, tenant organizers, and affordable housing and civil rights advocates.
 The complex problem of homelessness and poor health in South Los Angeles is shaped by key local housing, health and law enforcement policies and conditions, some of which we have identified in prior work and continue to address.